Pets, in America, are more than pets. They are service dogs, companions, security.

 I’d like to be sitting on that jury.

-Seeing a dog barking in its own defense would be worth seeing.
+Seeing a dog barking in its own defense would be worth hearing.